What is non-term and why are schools moving that way?

 - Courses and/or modules may be of unequal lengths

 For schools that are interested in increasing their total enrollments, adapting non-term programs to their course curriculum could prove beneficial.
 Adding these programs typically aids in the addition of professional and adult students looking to complete a program that can fit into their busy schedule.
-They are attractive to non-traditional students as they offer accelerated courses, ability to start anytime throughout the year and completion of degree programs online or close to home.
-With roughly 71% of U.S. undergraduates defying the college-student stereotype according to the National Center for Education Statistics, more and more students will seek out schools with these programs.
+They are attractive to non-traditional students as they offer accelerated courses, the ability to start anytime throughout the year, and completion of degree programs online or close to home.

-Questions to determine if your school offers non-term programs
+Questions to determine if your school offers, or should offer, such programs

 The following questions can be used to determine if your school is already offering non-term programs:

-- Do classes start and stop on same dates? (if no – possibly non-term)
+- Do classes start and stop on the same dates?
+(If no – possibly non-term)